andres-lowrie/lang/docs/content/docs/control-flow/_index.md

 }
 ```

-This works because `else` is leveraging the parser here will slurp up everything
+This works because `else` is leveraging the parser here and will slurp up everything
-passed to it until it reaches something that's not a `else** statement
+passed to it until it reaches an `else` statement

 ## Well, I like `elif`